OliverCodez/PriceApi/README.md

 3. Create a cron job to run the script at the interval you desire.
 For example: `*/1 * * * * /usr/bin/php /var/www/yourdomain.com/apifolder/getlastprice.php` will run every 1 minute.
 4. Within the interval you set in cron, the first run will generate the price data as the index.php file within `lastprice` folder within your script folder.

-### Use
+## Use

-1. For simple VRSC-Fiat price data, simply request the currency of your choice (must be supported by BitPay) with`?currency=` - for example: `https://veruspay.io/api/?currency=GBP` to return simply the fiat price based on latest average exchange data and bitpay BTC pricing.
+For simple VRSC-Fiat price data, simply request the fiat currency of your choice (must be supported by BitPay) with`?currency=` - for example: `https://veruspay.io/api/?currency=GBP` to return simply the fiat price based on latest average exchange data and bitpay BTC pricing.
+The currency of `BTC` is also supported.

-2. For access to the latest raw price data, for example to access via a curl request, call `rawpricedata.php` which returns the json formatted avg price data, includes date stamp of when the price was retrieved.
+For access to the latest raw price data, for example to access via a curl request, call `rawpricedata.php` which returns the json formatted avg price data, includes date stamp of when the price was retrieved, along with individual exchange price and volume data.

+### Options (values are case insensitive):

+* currency - BTC or Fiat code like USD or CAD
+* ticker - ARRR or VRSC are supported
+* data - volume or price - volume only relevant if exchange is defined
+* exch - name of supported exchange, e.g. digitalprice - If no exchange, price is average of all supported for that coin.

+If no options are set, the default is average price in USD fiat of VRSC.

-### Features
+### Examples:

-This is an early release, more features are being developed.

-- Exchange support for DigitalPrice, AACoin, STEX, and Crypto-Bridge.
-- Fiat prices calculated from bitpay.
-- Script can accept GET or POST for specific exchange last price and for currency.
-- Date stamp recorded on each new price output.
+https://veruspay.io/api/ - This get's the current price of VRSC in USD, weighted against 24hr volume across all exchanges.
+This is the default return.

+https://veruspay.io/api/?exch=digitalprice&currency=cad - This will get the current price on digital price for VRSC and display in CAD fiat

+https://veruspay.io/api/?currency=btc - This will get the average price of VRSC in BTC, weighted by 24 hr volume across both exchanges

+https://veruspay.io/api/?currency=cad - This gets the current average price of VRSC in CAD, weighted by 24 hr volume across both exchanges

+https://veruspay.io/api/?exch=cryptobridge&data=volume - This will get the 24 volume of VRSC on CryptoBridge in the default currency of USD

+https://veruspay.io/api/?exch=cryptobridge&data=volume&currency=btc - This does the same but with BTC as the currency result

+https://veruspay.io/api/?currency=cad&ticker=arrr - Gets the average price of ARRR, now added to the api!

-### Changelog
+## Changelog

+### 2019.03.07 - version 0.1.2

+- Support for ARRR Pirate added
+- Inclusion of individual exchange data in rawpricedata output
+- Options added for specific api calls
+- Improved connection timeout and error handling

 ### 2019.02.26 - version 0.1.1